Skerries Lifeboat Station: History

 On 21 January 1854, Ireland suffered one of its largest maritime disasters of the period, when the RMS Tayleur, lost in fog with a misreading compass, ran aground on Lambay Island, located mid-way between Skerries and Howth, approximately 3 mi off the mainland.
 The passenger ship, named after Charles Tayleur, founder of the Vulcan Foundry at Bank Quay, Warrington. was on its maiden voyage from Liverpool to Melbourne, Australia.
 After initially hitting the rocks, the vessel was washed back into deeper water, and sank, with the estimated loss of 362 lives.

-In the 1854 October edition of 'The Lifeboat', it was announced that a 29-foot lifeboat, built by Forrestt of Limehouse, based on Mr Peake's (self-righting) design, was ready to be transported to the station, along with her new carriage, built by Ransome and Sims of Ipswich, aboard the British and Irish Steam Packet Company vessel Foyle.
-A boathouse was constructed, at a cost of £98, on a site provided by James Hans Hamilton, MP., and a "local committee of gentlemen" had been created, with Hans Hamilton Woods as chairman, and Henry Alex Hamilton appointed as honorary secretary.
+In the 1854 October edition of 'The Lifeboat', it was announced that a 29 ft lifeboat, built by Forrestt of Limehouse, based on Mr Peake's (self-righting) design, was ready to be transported to the station, along with her new carriage, built by Ransome and Sims of Ipswich, aboard the British and Irish Steam Packet Company vessel Foyle.
+A boathouse was constructed, at a cost of £98, on a site provided by James Hans Hamilton, MP., and a "local committee of gentlemen" had been created, with Hans Hamilton Woods as chairman, and Henry Alex Hamilton appointed as honorary secretary.It was also reported that considerable contributions had been forthcoming from the residents of the local area, as detailed on issue 12 page 119 of The Life-boat.

-It was also reported that considerable contributions had been forthcoming from the residents of the local area, as detailed on issue 12 page 119 of The Lifeboat.
-"The recent wrecks of the Tayleur and of the brig Agnes in this locality will probably be remembered by many of our readers as amongst those which have pointed it out as a desirable one for a life-boat station".
+The recent wrecks of the Tayleur and of the brig Agnes in this locality will probably be remembered by many of our readers as amongst those which have pointed it out as a desirable one for a life-boat station.

 The Austrian brig Tregiste was stranded in a gale on 14 November 1858, between Lambay Island and Portrane.
-Joint Honorary Secretary for the Skerries and Balbriggan Branch of the RNLI, Henry Alexander Hamilton, JP, Chief Boatman with H.M.
+Joint Honorary Secretary for the Skerries and Balbriggan Branches of the RNLI, Henry Alexander Hamilton, JP, Chief Boatman with H.M.
 Coastguard, Balbriggan, took charge of the lifeboat, which was launched at 11:00 on 15 November.
 Conditions were too rough to make progress, and the lifeboat had to put back to Rogerstown.
 There the crew waited until 17 November for a break in the weather, reaching the vessel, and rescuing 13 men.
 For this service, Henry Alexander Hamilton was awarded the RNLI Gold Medal.

 On 1 February 1873, the Skerries lifeboat Admiral Mitchell (1859) was launched on a bitterly cold night, to the schooner Sarah of Runcorn.
 The vessel had wrecked on the rocky shore at Balbriggan.
 In an effort to get close, oars were broken, and control of the boat was lost.
 The lifeboat was anchored, but after an hour of riding the surf, the lifeboat capsized, and seven men were thrown into the water.
 Only the coxswain managed to regain the boat, which was then capsized twice more, fortunately with no more loss of life.
 A memorial to the six men lost stands in Holmpatrick Cemetery.